About SPE

 Management Committee

 The Management Committee (MC) of the International School of Political Science and Economics at National Taiwan University comprises 15 members serving four-year terms.
 Its primary mandate is to set the School’s strategic direction, including organizational, personnel, and financial frameworks, which the Dean then implements.
 The MC is formed according to the Special Act for Key National Fields, with members appointed by the University following approval from the Supervisory Committee.
 Its composition includes the Dean (ex officio), five government representatives, five industry representatives, three faculty members, and one student representative.
-Among these members, one is chosen by peers (excluding the Dean) to serve as Convener.
 The MC’s responsibilities range from nominating or reviewing the Dean’s appointment and overseeing financial planning to approving changes in innovative projects and risk management policies—all aimed at driving sustainable development.

 Staff Members